-- At the direction of the City, both ESG and HOPWA programs are evaluated by collaborative processes facilitated by the Continuum of Care Lead Agency and United Funding Agency, Strategies to End Homelessness (STEH).
-An advisory consortium meets to evaluate programs and community needs for each respective Annual Action Plan. - o ESG Programs: - At minimum \$550,000 is set aside annually for emergency shelter operations and related supportive services.
-The maximum amount, dictated by HUD regulations, is 60% of the annual ESG entitlement allocation; and - Rapid Re-housing projects receive the balance of the funding for eligible expenses, such as Housing Relocation and Stabilization Services and short and medium-term tenant-based rental assistance. - HOPWA programs: - Operating support for housing facilities for persons with HIV/AIDS; - Housing assistance through Short-Term Rent, Mortgage, and Utility (STRMU) payments, Tenant Based Rental Assistance (TBRA) and Permanent Housing Placement (PHP); and - Supportive services including case management and nursing care for persons with HIV/AIDS.
+- moderate-income first-time home buyers; and Operating support for non-profits creating affordable housing. - At the direction of the City, both ESG and HOPWA programs are evaluated by collaborative processes facilitated by the Continuum of Care Lead Agency and United Funding Agency, Strategies to End Homelessness (STEH).
+An advisory consortium meets to evaluate programs and community needs for each respective Annual Action Plan.
+ESG Programs: At minimum \$550,000 is set aside annually for emergency shelter operations and related supportive services.
+The maximum amount, dictated by HUD regulations, is 60% of the annual ESG entitlement allocation; and Rapid Re-housing projects receive the balance of the funding for eligible expenses, such as Housing Relocation and Stabilization Services and short and medium-term tenant-based rental assistance.
+HOPWA programs: Operating support for housing facilities for persons with HIV/AIDS; Housing assistance through Short-Term Rent, Mortgage, and Utility (STRMU) payments, Tenant Based Rental Assistance (TBRA) and Permanent Housing Placement (PHP); and Supportive services including case management and nursing care for persons with HIV/AIDS.